GeoNet/app-server-metrics/README.md

 librato.api.key=XXX
 ```

+4. Download a release war from http://geonet.artifactoryonline.com/geonet/public-releases/nz/org/geonet/app-server-metrics/
-4. Deploy the app-server-metrics war to you app server at `/app-server-metrics`
+5. Deploy the app-server-metrics war to you app server at `/app-server-metrics`.
-5. Log into Librato Metrics and create dashboards etc.
+6. Log into Librato Metrics and create dashboards.
+The metrics are sent with the host short name as the source and the app
+server name added to the metric name.
+This makes them very suitable for using with dynamic instruments and dashboards.

+### Other Metrics Targets

+There is Sender to output to stderr which is most useful for development.
+If you want other targets see Adding Other Senders below.
+ You only need to implement one method and add to the SenderFactory.

-## Other Options
+## General Options

 ### Properties file